Johnwillliam/dotNET-Cookbook/README.md

 # .NET Programming Resources Repository

 Welcome to the .NET Programming Resources Repository!
 This repository is a curated collection of resources that can help you in your .NET programming journey.
-Whether you're looking for insightful blogs, informative YouTube videos, useful libraries, or recommended books, you'll find it all here.
+Whether you're looking for insightful blogs, informative YouTube videos, useful libraries, recommended books, or valuable design patterns and software principles, you'll find it all here.

 ## Table of Contents